slep2-0/WindowsRootkit/README.md

 # EDIT: Rootkit now works on windows 7/10/11.

+# IMPORTANT NOTE, PLEASE READ:
+Sorry to not have mentioned this before, but as KPP Exists (Also known as PatchGuard - Kernel Patch Protection), using this Rootkit on a Windows x64 Machine (Vista and onward), will trigger the KPP to bluescreen the machine, of course this will not be immediate (or it might be), since KPP does not check every second for the SSDT, DKOM, MSR's, GDT/IDT, and more but those are the main ones, this CAN give you enough time to do your own persistence stuff, But I would recommend either sticking to user mode programs, or to patch the KPP and the DSE (Driver Signature Enforcement), to use this rootkit effectively and achieve full control, always.

+I will not teach you how to patch the KPP and the DSE.

+Another note is that if you try to add this as a System Service (kernel service), this will quite make the machine unuseable, unless booting from a USB and deleting the .sys driver, as it has no official DriverEntry, since no registryPath is supplied, and no driver_object.
+Since we are using KDMapper to load this driver into the system's kernel at runtime, using an already vulnerable intel driver.

+This is it for the important note.

 This is my most advanced project to date, this is a Kernel-Mode Rootkit, currently it has 4 features.
 (It's day 4/5 of coding it, i'm already miserable lol)